stanford-cs348k/camera_asst/README.md

 This algorithm makes the image look much brigher in the dark regions without blowing out the already bright regions.
 But what about the noise? let's zoom back into that dark region we were looking at before:
 ![Tone Mapped Zoom](http://cs348k.stanford.edu/fall18content/asst/taxi_exposure_fusion_zoom_figure.png?
 "Exposure Fusion Zoom")

-By boosting the dark regions (which are already prone to sensor noise), we have created even more objectional noise artifacts.
-Fortunately, burst mode alignment from the HDR+ paper exactly solves this problem and is the next sub-part of this assignment.
+Notice that while this algorithm produces a result where there is detail in all regions, by boosting the dark regions (which are already prone to sensor noise), we have accentuated noise artifacts.
+Fortunately, burst mode alignment from the HDR+ paper solves this problem and is the next sub-part of this assignment.

 ## Burst Mode Alignment for Denoising

-In this sub-part of the assignment, you will write code to align and merge a burst of noisy images to produce a less noisy output image.
-The entry point to your code is the same as in the previous parts, but instead of calling `sensor_->GetSensorData`, you should call `sensor_->GetBurstSensorData`.
+In this sub-part of the assignment, you will write code to align and merge a burst of (potentially noisy) sensor captures to produce a less noisy output image.
+The entry point to your code is the same as in the previous parts, but instead of calling `sensor_->GetSensorData()`, you should call `sensor_->GetBurstSensorData()`.
 This method reads a burst of RAW data from the sensor and returns it as a `std::vector` of bayered images.
-Your job is to implement a simplified version of the alignment and merging steps from the HDR+ paper to produce a denoised bayer image that can be processed by your existing camera pipeline code.
+Your job is to implement a simplified version of the alignment and merging steps from the HDR+ paper to produce a denoised bayer image that can be processed by your existing camera pipeline code. __Note: the align/merge algorithm is used to produce a new (higher bit depth) pre-demosaiced RAW image that should then be passes through the rest of your RAW processing pipeline (including local tone mapping).

-But first, why do we need this special alignment and merging step?
-What if we simply denoised by averaging together our burst of images?
-Let's try it:
+To illustrate why aligning the burst is necessary, consider the output of simply summing each capture in burst, as shown below:

 ![Average Denoising](http://cs348k.stanford.edu/fall18content/asst/taxi_averaging_figure.png#1 "Average Denoising")

-The resulting image is absolutely less noisy, since by averaging images together the noise cancels itself out, but it is also very blurry because the input images were captured at different points in time.
+The resulting image is ceertainly less noisy, since summation increases signal to noise ratio in dark regions.
+However, the result is also now blurry because the input images were captured at different points in time.
 This is the motivation for the HDR+ image *alignment* and *merging* steps.
-Here is a sketch of an implementation, though feel free to make modifications or enhancements to this algorithm that you think can produce a better result:
+Here is a sketch of a simple implementation, though feel free to make modifications or enhancements to this algorithm that you think can produce a better result:

-__Alignment (section 4 in the HDR+ paper):__
+__Alignment (Section 4 in the HDR+ paper):__
 The following is a suggestion for how to implement the alignment step:
-1. Convert the stack of raw bayer images from `GetBurstSensorData` to grayscale by averaging together every 2x2 bayer grid (effectively downsampling by 2x).
+1. Convert the stack of raw bayer images from `GetBurstSensorData()` to grayscale by averaging together every 2x2 bayer grid (effectively downsampling by 2x).
-2. Compute gaussian pyramids for each of these grayscale images (use your code from the exposure fusion sub-part).
+2. Compute Gaussian pyramids for each of these grayscale images (You should be able to use your code from the earlier exposure fusion part of the assignment.).
 3. For each of the images in the burst, perform a hierarchical alignment to the reference image (the first image in the burst) by following steps 4-6.
-4. For each level of the gaussian pyramid, starting at the coarsest:
+4. For each level of the Gaussian pyramid, starting at the coarsest:
 5. For each tile of the reference image at this level, find the closest matching tile in the image that is being matched against (we use the absolute difference between the tiles as a measure of distance)
 6. Upsample the offsets to the next level and repeat step 5 using the upsampled offsets as starting points for the next search

-The paper mentions many other additional steps: subpixel alignment using an L2 metric, a robust upsampling strategy for the alignment fields, varying search radii, fourier transforms for fast matching, etc. These can certainly improve your alignment, and we encourage you to attempt to implement them, but they are not necessary to achieve a decent image for this assignment.
+The paper mentions many other additional steps: subpixel alignment using an L2 metric, a robust upsampling strategy for the alignment fields, varying search radii, Gourier transforms for fast matching, etc. These can certainly improve your alignment, and we encourage interested students to attempt to implement some of these more advanced techniques, but they are not necessary to achieve a reasonable output image for this assignment.

-__Merging (section 5 in the HDR+ paper):__
+__Merging (Section 5 in the HDR+ paper):__

 The merging algorithm in the HDR+ paper uses an advanced noise model and operates in the frequency domain.
-We encourage you to implement the merging step in whichever way you choose, but provide here a sketch of a relatively simple implementation which will produce decent results:
+We encourage you to implement the merging step in whichever way you choose, but below we provide a sketch of a bbasic implementation which will produce decent results:
-1. For overlapping tiles in the reference image (we use tiles of size 16 with stride 8):
+1. For overlapping tiles in the reference image (Our reference uses tiles of size 16 with stride 8):
 2. For each neighboring image, use the alignment offset to find the tile to merge.
 3. Compute a merging weight for the tile from step 2 by comparing that tile to the reference image tile.
 In our implementation, we use the distance metric from the alignment step to compute an initial weight and then clamp all values below some minimum to 1 (full weight) and all values above some maximum distance to 0 (no weight) in order to throw out bad tile alignments which would blur the image if merged.
 4. Merge the weighted neighboring image tile into the reference tile.